donand/GAN_pytorch/README.md

-# GANs in PyTorch
+# GAN in PyTorch
 In this repository I implement several versions of Generative Adversarial Networks in PyTorch.

 All comments and discussions are welcome.

 # GAN
-In this section I implemented the original version of GAN as described in [this paper](https://arxiv.org/abs/1406.2661) by Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio
+In this section I implemented the original version of GAN as described in the paper [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) by Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio.

+The implementation can be found in [GAN/gan.py](GAN/gan.py).

 ## Experiment setup
 The target distribution was a Normal distribution with mean=3 and std=1, and the input noise to the generator was sampled from a uniform distribution.
 Both the target and noise samples are monodimensional, but this can be changed in the config.yml file in order to extend to multiple dimensions.